Grow plants straight from the kitchen. No need to leave the house to garden!

 Rooting hormone – aloe vera, honey…

 Never have we had so much time on our hands before.
-But again, never have we had to garden without being able to go out and buy supplies!
 Here are a few ways to start growing things straight from the kitchen.

 What plants can you grow from the kitchen?